gdiaz384/py3TranslateLLM/wiki/pages/fairseq-installation-guide.markdown

 ## Last Stable Build VS Building From Source

 - Machine learning is an area of active development, so using more recent versions for fairseq and pyTorch may be advisable.
+    - Certain versions of software may also require bugfixes which are only present in newer versions of fairseq.
 - If the version of available using pip is not very recent, then consider building from source instead.
 - To check the available library versions using pip check [this guide](//github.com/gdiaz384/py3TranslateLLM/wiki/pip-Usage-Guide).
 Summary:
     - `pip index versions <libraryname>`